Drug And Alcohol Addiction In Cleveland, Ohio

-Situated on the shores of Lake Erie, Cleveland, Ohio is home to 388,072 residents – with another 3.5 million in the greater Cleveland area (encompassing Akron and Canton).
-In 2008, the city ranked as the 11th most dangerous in the US.
-Multiple task forces, starting in the 1980s, formed to crack down on gang activity and drug-related crime.
-Recently however, Cleveland’s most-fatal concerns have come from the effects of the opioid epidemic.
+Situated on the shores of Lake Erie, Cleveland, Ohio—seated within Cuyahoga County—is home to 388,072 residents, with another 3.5 million in the greater Cleveland area (encompassing Akron and Canton).
+Cleveland’s most-fatal concerns have come from the effects of the Opioid Epidemic.

 Ohio’s Opioid Epidemic

 Since 2000, drug-related fatalities have increased by almost 800% in Ohio.
-While prescription painkillers (a form of opioid) grew in popularity across the country (80% of the world’s opioid supply was consumed in the US) fentanyl and heroin quickly took over Cleveland.
-In 2017, fentanyl was responsible for 492 fatal drug overdoses in Cleveland’s Cuyahoga County alone; there were 727 total county overdose deaths.
+While prescription painkillers (a form of Opioid) grew in popularity across the country, (80% of the world’s Opioid supply was consumed in the US) Fentanyl and Heroin quickly took over Cleveland.
+In 2017, Fentanyl was responsible for 492 fatal drug overdoses in Cuyahoga County alone; there were 727 total county overdose deaths.
 Previously, nationwide prescription drug-monitoring programs had cut down on the number of medications sold on the street.
-Consequently, many with dependencies turned to cheaper, more available alternatives, like heroin.
+Consequently, many with dependencies turned to cheaper, more available alternatives, like Heroin.

-In the latter half of 2017, Ohio’s Substance Abuse Monitoring Network found that 33.7% of the 380 overdose fatalities it had handled in the previous six months involved heroin.
-Similarly, 89.8% of those cases also involved fentanyl.
-Cleveland law enforcement describe the most common form of heroin as a brown and white powder blend (often cut with other substances).
+In the latter half of 2017, Ohio’s Substance Abuse Monitoring Network found that 33.7% of the 380 overdose fatalities it had handled in the previous six months involved Heroin.
+Similarly, 89.8% of those cases also involved Fentanyl.

 50% of children are placed into Cleveland foster care primarily due to parental substance abuse.

 - How Long Does Detox Take?

 - How Much Does Treatment Cost?